devilry/devilry-django/not_for_deploy/docs/user/subjectadmin.rst

 Get an overview over all your students
 ======================================
-Select an active :ref:`period` from the Subjectadmin frontpage (see :ref:`findsubjectadminfrontpage`), or an old/expired :ref:`period` via the link further down on the frontpage.
+Select an active :ref:`term` from the Subjectadmin frontpage (see :ref:`findsubjectadminfrontpage`), or an old/expired :ref:`term` via the link further down on the frontpage.

 Under the *Edit and view related information* heading, you will find links to